Run an Azure Application in the Compute Emulator

 Microsoft .NET Framework 3.5 SP1.
 You may also optionally install the .NET Framework 4.

 Microsoft SQL Server™ Express 2005 or SQL Server 2008 R2 Express for running applications that use the storage emulator.
-You may also run the storage emulator against a local instance of Microsoft SQL Server; see Configure SQL Server for the Storage Emulator for more information.

 If you are intending to use a web role in your application, you must enable Internet Information Services (IIS) 7.0 with ASP.NET.
 You can enable these features when you install the SDK.

-The Windows Azure compute emulator requires that you run IIS 7.0 with ASP.NET, but not all of the role services of IIS 7.0 and not all of the features of Windows Server 2008 are installed by default.
+The Microsoft Azure compute emulator requires that you run IIS 7.0 with ASP.NET, but not all of the role services of IIS 7.0 and not all of the features of Windows Server 2008 are installed by default.
 The services and features that are installed by default are a subset of the services and features that are installed in Azure.
 Most basic services can run in the compute emulator; however, when creating more advanced services you may need to take additional measures to ensure that your service will behave in the same ways in the cloud as it does when running in the compute emulator.

 Tracing is a way for you to monitor the execution of your application while it is running.
 You can use the System.Diagnostics.Trace, System.Diagnostics.Debug, and System.Diagnostics.TraceSource classes to record information about errors and application execution in logs, text files, or other devices for later analysis.